macloo/python-beginners/week02/modular-code/README.md

 ## Build another secondary function

 Your `take_guesses()` function does the real work of handling the guesses and the comparisons, but it never tells the user anything.
-That can be done in a separate function.
+That will be done in a separate function.
 It will return a message (a *string*) for the user.

 ```python
 # tell user if they won or not
 message = tell_result(guesses)
 ```

 To know whether the user ever guessed the secret number, you need to pass in the value from the previous function (the parameter `guesses`).
-That will be either a number form 1 to 6, or the value `None`.
+That will be either a number from 1 to 6, or the value `None`.

 “It will be either this or that” should tip you off that an *if-statement* will work here!

 ```python
 def tell_result(guesses):